 Most discolorations are caused by dirt.
 An annual cleaning with a soft-bristled brush and soapy water can often restore wood siding to its former beauty.
 If the stains are black spots, it is probably mildew, which can be cleaned with a bleach solution: use a cup of bleach for every four cups of water.
 Black or red vertical streaks or splotches are often rust stains, and they can be removed by scrubbing with a solution of water and oxalic acid.
 Dissolve 16 ounces of oxalic acid in a quart of warm water.
 Always wear the proper hand and eye protection when working with bleach or oxalic acid.

 Keep tree branches and shrubbery away from wood siding; foliage serves as a conduit for moisture that could penetrate cracks between panels.
 Caulk around wall penetrations such as windowsills and doors; inspect caulking periodically and replace it as necessary.
 Whenever possible, eliminate horizontal ledges that allow water to pool.

 Regardless of the home’s architectural style, wood siding is a beautiful option.
 With diligence and timely maintenance, your wood siding should last for many decades.

 If you want to install wood siding or looking for roofing companies in the Austin area, contact the experts at Alpha Roofing Industries.
 We are an award-winning company with more than three decades of industry experience.
-We provide siding installations, roof repairs, moss removal, attic insulation and many more services to customers in the Central Texas area.
+We provide siding installations, roof repairs, moss removal, and many more services to customers in the Central Texas area.
 Our crews have the expertise to deliver quality work at reasonable rates.
 To receive a free estimate, submit the online form or call (512) 777-1086.